Discover the History of Yaupon

 All international trading halted in the 19th century.
 The reason is unclear, but the most prevalent theory is tea conspiracy.
 Reports associated the emetic properties of Native American drinks from purification rituals with the yaupon.
 William Aiton, an influential botanist and “Gardener to His Majesty”, dubbed yaupon with the scientific name Ilex vomitoria.
 Thus, he cemented the association between yaupon and vomiting.
 Though contemporary reports disproved these claims, the damage was done.
 Though Aiton’s individual motivations are unclear, the East India Company, with a tight grip on British tea trade, may have benefitted from the disappearance of yaupon as a competitor.

 Yaupon wasn’t gone for good though.
-Native Americans continued to consume it and it was even used during the Civil War as a coffee substitute.
-But it never rose back to prominence, in part due to its association with the hardships of the war.
+Though largely diminished in numbers, Native Americans continued to consume yaupon, and it was even used during the Civil War as a coffee substitute.
+But it never rose back to prominence, in part due to its association with the hardships of the war and associations as a lower class beverage.
 In recent years, it is a common decorative plant and is even considered a weed in the South because it grows everywhere.
 You may even have some in your yard!

 At CatSpring Yaupon, we share this incredible, tenacious American treasure with the world.
 The Native Americans and early settlers recognized it as a delicious beverage and now you can as well.
 Try all our varieties to experience the wide range of flavors we are just beginning to uncover in this ancient tradition.